leftfield-geospatial/geedim/docs/contributing.rst

     conda activate <environment name>
     conda install -c conda-forge earthengine-api rasterio click requests tqdm tabulate pytest

-Skip the above steps if you are using ``pip``.

-Once you have a python environment set up, create a fork of the ``geedim`` github repository, and clone it:
+If you are using Linux, or macOS, you may want to create a clean virtual python environment.
+Once the environment is set up, create a fork of the ``geedim`` github repository, and clone it:

 .. code:: shell